ibalampanis/sustainable-living/guide.md

   protection,
   and she recommends purchasing a reusable tampon applicator.
 This applicator is reusable, fits any size of tampon, and is antimicrobial and simple to insert.
 Once used, it can be wiped, rinsed, and returned to its storage box, which conveniently fits in a purse.
-It should be sterilized in hot water between periods for hygiene purposes.
+It should be sterilized in hot water between periods for hygiene purposes.<sup>2</sup>

 <h1 align="center">
 	<img height="200"  width="200" src="media/plastic-free.png" alt="">